 What does the $8,000 Berklee tuition fee include?

 The Berklee tuition fee includes all the fall and spring semester classes you take at Berklee, including private music lessons, ensembles, and courses by advisement.
 Depending on selected courses, students may be required to meet Berklee laptop and software requirements.
-You also have the option to participate in Berklee’s summer semester in Boston or Valencia, Spain, for additional tuition.
+You may take classes during the summer or at Berklee Online for additional tuition.

 Will liberal arts or music courses taken at Berklee transfer toward my undergraduate degree at Harvard?